MP Estate Planning UK

 Responsibilities of a Trust Settlor

 A settlor’s duties are fundamental to the successful establishment and management of a trust.
-The settlor, being the creator of the trust, has specific responsibilities that are crucial for the trust’s effective operation.
+The settlor, being the creator of the trust, has specific responsibilities that are crucial for the trust’s effective operation — both at the point of creation and in the years that follow.

 settlor responsibilities